Rue Rambuteau: Location

-Rue Rambuteau is a street in central Paris that connects the neighbourhood of Les Halles, in the 1st arrondissement, to the Marais district in the 4th arrondissement.
+The Rue Rambuteau connects the neighbourhood of Les Halles, in the 1st arrondissement, to the Marais district in the 4th arrondissement.
 It fronts the Forum of Les Halles and the north side of Centre Georges Pompidou, and marks the boundary between the 3rd and 4th arrondissements.
-It occupies a special place in the history of Paris, because it is the first street to pierce the medieval centre, during the reign of Louis Philippe I, a few years before the great work of Baron Haussmann.
-Rue Rambuteau has a length of 975 m and a width of 13 m.
+It occupies a special place in the history of Paris, because it is the first street to pierce the medieval centre, during the reign of King Louis Philippe I, a few years before the great works of Baron Haussmann.
+The Rue Rambuteau has a length of 975 m and a width of 13 m.

 History

-Rambuteau Street was created by order of King Louis Philippe I dated 5 March 1838.

-In 1839 the street was given the name of the prefect of the Seine department, Claude Philibert Barthelot, Count Rambuteau.

-The new street absorbed the Rue des Ménétriers, between Rue Beaubourg and Rue Saint-Martin;

-Rue de la Chanverrerie between Rue Saint-Denis and Rue Mondétour; and the Rue Traînée between Rue Montmartre et Rue du Jour.
+The Rue Rambuteau was created by order of King Louis Philippe I dated 5 March 1838.
+In 1839, the street was given the name of the prefect of the Seine department, Claude Philibert Barthelot, Count Rambuteau.
+The new street absorbed the Rue des Ménétriers, between the Rue Beaubourg and the Rue Saint-Martin; the Rue de la Chanverrerie between the Rue Saint-Denis and the Rue Mondétour; and the Rue Traînée between the Rue Montmartre et the Rue du Jour.

 The prefect Rambuteau, at the request of residents, decided in 1834 to create a street 13 m wide, an important dimension for the time.
 The centre of Paris had hitherto kept its medieval urban fabric composed mainly of narrow streets where traffic was difficult and hygiene was poor.
 Taking office in 1833, a year after a major cholera epidemic, Rambuteau decided to implement the hygienist theories of the time by cutting a wide path through the centre of Paris.
 A few years later, the prefect Haussmann would apply Rambuteau's principles on a much larger scale in boulevards such as the Boulevard de Sébastopol that crosses the Rue Rambuteau.

-In 1904, the visionary urban planner Eugène Hénard presented a project for a new major east-west crossing of Paris.

-The east-west artery, the new Avenue du Palais-Royal, would run along the route of the Rue Rambuteau, which would be expanded, through the Palais-Royal and into the Avenue de l'Opéra.

-The avenue would pass through arches cut through the wings of the Palais Royal.

-It would intersect an expanded north-south Rue de Richelieu in a roundabout, cutting into the west side of the Palais-Royal.
+In 1904, the visionary urban planner Eugène Hénard presented a project for a new major east–west crossing of Paris.
+The east–west artery, the new Avenue du Palais-Royal, would run along the route of the Rue Rambuteau, which would be expanded, through the Palais-Royal and into the Avenue de l'Opéra.
+The avenue would pass through arches cut through the wings of the Palais-Royal.
+It would intersect an expanded north–south Rue de Richelieu in a roundabout, cutting into the west side of the Palais-Royal.
 The entire project was discussed for several years, and in 1912 gave rise to great controversy within the Commission of Old Paris.
 However, the proposal did not gain official support.